Pre-set to California Β· adjust breed & care level

 Labrador Retriever in San Francisco β $5,550β$6,540/year

 A popular medium-to-large dog in a higher-cost city.
-Routine care is usually manageable, but food, boarding, and emergency visits carry a noticeable California premium.
+Routine care is usually manageable, but food, boarding, and urgent visits carry a noticeable California premium.

 French Bulldog in San Diego β $7,250β$8,730/year